microsoft/hands-on-lab-azure-functions/docs/workshop.md

 - **Seamless Integration**: Managed identities can authenticate to any Azure service that supports Microsoft Entra ID authentication, making it easier to connect and secure your applications.
 - **Cost Efficiency**: There are no additional charges for using managed identities, making it a cost-effective solution for securing your Azure resources.

-In this workshop, we will only be using Managed Identities to secure service-to-service communications.
+In this workshop, you will only be using Managed Identities to secure service-to-service communications.

 ## Creating the Function App